-- 3.8.1 Administrators/managers will, upon notification of need, provide educational or training resources or materials in an accessible format that takes into account the accessibility needs due to a disability of the person to whom the material is to be provided. - 3.8.2 The Accessibility Committee can provide information about known resources and other board procedures to remove this barrier. - 3.8.3 If the resources cannot be procured or converted into an accessible format, administrators/managers will arrange for the provision of comparable resources. - 3.8.4 Administrators/Managers will, upon notification of need, provide information on the requirements, availability and descriptions of programs in an accessible format to persons with disabilities. - 3.8.5 School administrators will, upon notification of need, provide student records in an accessible format to persons with disabilities. - 3.8.6 Training materials are available in the GEDSB Staff Portal.
+- 3.8.1 Administrators/managers will, upon notification of need, provide educational or training resources or materials in an accessible format that takes into account the accessibility needs due to a disability of the person to whom the material is to be provided. - 3.8.2 To do so, the Accessibility Committee will procure through purchase, or obtain by other means, an accessible or conversion-ready electronic format, where available. - 3.8.3 If the resources cannot be procured or converted into an accessible format, administrators/managers will arrange for the provision of comparable resources. - 3.8.4 Administrators/Managers will, upon notification of need, provide information on the requirements, availability and descriptions of programs in an accessible format to persons with disabilities. - 3.8.5 School administrators will, upon notification of need, provide student records in an accessible format to persons with disabilities. - 3.8.6 Training materials are available in the GEDSB Staff Portal.